Senegalese Soup is a healthy, meatless soup recipe that's chock-full of sweet potatoes, chickpeas, warming curry, and coconut milk.

 Start by heating extra virgin olive oil in a large soup pot or Dutch oven over medium heat.
 Add chopped red bell pepper, shallot or onion, and minced jalapenos then season with salt and pepper and saute until the vegetables are tender, 5-7 minutes.
 Add minced garlic then saute for another 30 seconds.

-Two jalapenos had just the right amount of kick for me, but if you’re very sensitive to spice, just stick with one!
+Two jalapenos give just the right amount of kick for me, but if you’re very sensitive to spice, stick with one.

 Once the vegetables are tender add diced sweet potatoes, chicken broth, canned coconut milk, canned chickpeas that have been drained and rinsed, crushed tomatoes, curry powder, salt, and pepper, then turn the heat up to bring the soup to a boil.

-FYI: if you want to make this dish vegan, use vegetable broth instead of chicken broth.
+FYI: if you want to make this dish vegetarian/vegan, use vegetable broth instead of chicken broth.

 Once the soup is boiling, scoop some of the liquid into a small dish then stir in 3 Tablespoons peanut butter until smooth, and then stream back into the soup.
-I know, I know – peanut butter in soup?!
-Sounds crazy but it actually pairs so well with the coconut milk, sweet potatoes, and curry powder.
-You don’t really taste “peanut butter” – it just adds a great depth of flavor.
+The peanut butter pairs so well with the coconut milk, sweet potatoes, and curry powder!

 Last step is to turn the heat down to medium then simmer the soup until the sweet potatoes have softened, another 8-10 minutes.